 A commitment to building formalized communication and collaboration across child welfare and juvenile justice systems is fundamental to identify youth as soon as possible, assess their needs and provide comprehensive services and supervision.
 Ideally, this commitment starts at the federal level, is echoed at the state level and embraced at the local (typically county) level.

 Utilizing the OJJDP Best Practices Rubric for Dual System Youth across jurisdictions is a proactive step in this direction.
 At the national level, data collected using the rubric would measure the extent of integrated system development currently in place in a wide cross-section of jurisdictions.
 Data from the rubric in individual jurisdictions could provide a baseline of practices and a guide for further development of practices within that jurisdiction.

 Finally, as jurisdictions move towards systematic implementation of cross-system collaboration, partnerships with research and evaluation teams are imperative.
 Having researchers as part of the planning team can contribute to the development of best practices, a data collection plan and an overall evaluation plan.
 The goal is to validate these best practices in order to establish promising and evidence-based programs for dual system youth.

-Carly B. Dierkhising, PhD, is an assistant professor at Cal State LA in the School of Criminal Justice and Criminalistics.
+Carly B. Dierkhising, Ph.D., is an assistant professor at California State University Los Angeles in the School of Criminal Justice and Criminalistics.
 Her work seeks to advance practices and policies for trauma-exposed and system-involved youth using applied research methods.